-Graduates may order their cap, gown and hood by completing and submitting the online Commencement 2022 Form.
-The form must be submitted by February 4, 2022.
+Graduates may order their cap, gown, and hood by completing and submitting the online Commencement 2023 Form.
+The form must be submitted by February 3, 2023.
 Disposable measuring tapes are available in the Administrative Services Office in W100.
-Your order will be placed with the Collegiate Cap and Gown Company and will be available for pick-up during the Graduate Admin Day in April.
+Your order will be placed with the Collegiate Cap and Gown Company and will be available for pick-up during Graduate Admin Day in April.

 The cap, gown, and hood are rentals and must be returned to Southwestern immediately after the ceremony.
-Caps, gowns, and hoods will be collected near the Rose Bowl exit at the conclusion of the ceremony.
+Caps, gowns, and hoods will be collected near the Rose Bowl exit after the ceremony.
 There is no additional cost to the graduate for regalia rental, however, the Collegiate Cap and Gown Company will bill students for the full purchase value ($600) for any items which are not returned.

 Stoles will be available for purchase by graduates who have been on the Dean’s List or completed at least one year of participation in any of the following academic co-curricular honors or extracurricular service programs: Journal of International Law, Journal of International Media and Entertainment Law, Law Review, Moot Court, Negotiation Honors Program, Student Bar Association, and Trial Advocacy Honors Program (TAHP).
 Graduates who have participated in multiple academic groups may purchase stoles for $20 each.
 Stoles will be distributed during the Graduate Admin Day.
 The stoles are yours to keep and should not be returned to Collegiate Cap and Gown with the other Commencement regalia after the ceremony.